MauroDiNuzzo/prolog-lambda-abstractions/README.md

 Compared to other lambda libraries, the present implementation has several advantages:
 - Lambda expressions are represented using a simple and natural Prolog syntax.
 - Lambda expressions are defined through a local anonymous predicate `_/N` whose form is the well-known `(Head :- Body)` construct.
 Therefore, there is no need for parameter passing (e.g., using the `^` operator) and no continuations.
-Note that Body is mandatory (it can be set to true, see below for an example).
+Note that Body is mandatory (it can be set to `true`, see below for an example).
 - The scope of variables is easy to see.
 Singletons are treated as globals.
 Therefore, there is no need for additional syntax (e.g., `\` and `+\` operators as in Ulrich Nuemerkel's lambda libray or `/` and `>>` operators and `{}` construct as in Paulo Moura's LogTalk lambdas).
 - There is no constraint on the anonymous predicate name.
 Therefore, code can be made more readable by using informative names in the tradition of Prolog.